Setting up Your Own Japanese Bonsai Garden

-Creating your own Japanese Bonsai Garden can be a drawn out battle or a weekend endeavor.
+Creating your own Japanese bonsai garden can be a lengthy drawn-out battle or a weekend endeavor.
 It all depends on the tools you have on hand and your willingness to work hard.
 I am not a traditionalist so I do not heed to any rules when creating my gardens.
-My japanese gardens are japanese inspired, not corset tight plans.
+My Japanese gardens are Japanese inspired, not corset-tight plans.

-Gas money to bribe the young man.
-(These last two aren't required but do seem to have their good uses.)
+- Gas money to bribe the young man.
+(These last two aren't required but do seem to work in most cases.)

-Spray the area you want to use with some sort of weed killer to destroy all those nasties that do not belong in your garden.
+Spray the area you want to use with some sort of weedkiller to destroy all those nasties that do not belong in your garden.
 If you can get one that is safe for the environment that would be much better!
 Wait several days for it to really work and dry those bad boys up.
-After they're dead til the area very very well.
+After they're dead, till the area very very well.
 Turn all those weeds under so they rot.

 Now, use your rake to smooth out the entire area.
 Really get in there and rake rake rake!
 After these initial steps are completed it is time for the fun to begin!
 Take your chalk spray and mark the entire perimeter in the shape you want your garden.
 I hate straight lines so I always try and make rounded swooping edges.
 It's probably better to make the garden a bit larger than what you think you want, there's always something you'll forget and want to add later.
 Trust me!

-Sitting areas are an important addition as well.
-Try to find furniture that will echo the theme of the garden, remember you don't want to detract from your bonsai.
+A sitting area is an important addition as well.
+Try to find furniture that will echo the theme of the garden; remember you don't want to detract from your bonsai.
 An easy and cheap way to make a bench is to take two stumps and place a sturdy board across the top.
 It's pretty and in some cases free.
 Add a few tables scattered around to place interesting rocks and fountains on.
 Anything to make your space feel good to you.

 Don't forget to spend quality time with your fish.
 Offer them food from your hands as often as you can.
 Even the shiest fish would have trouble denying a tasty cricket or two.
 Sometimes it takes a while to tame them down.
 You can always put your carp (goldfish/koi) in an unheated aquarium and teach them to hand feed there before releasing them into their larger home (pond).
-Fish love to pick through the muck you stir up from the bottom of the pond- times like these are perfect for tricking them to hand feed.
+Fish love to pick through the muck you stir up from the bottom of the pond, so cleaning time is perfect for teaching them to accept food from your hand.

-If you want to you can add a floor to your garden as well.
-There's many choices out there- from stone and brick all the way down to cheap reed mats.
+If you want, you can add a floor to your garden as well.
+There's many choices out there, from stone and brick all the way down to cheap reed mats.

-There are so many things you can do with a garden such as this- you can reallllly let your imagination run away with you.
+There are so many things you can do with a garden such as this, you can really let your imagination run away with you.
 If you're afraid of getting bogged down try breaking the project up into easy to handle installments.